Wood pasture and parkland

 • Provide specific microhabitat requirements for rare species that occur or could occur.
 See the Devon Species of Conservation Concern and Focus Species links below.

-• Manage adjacent land to reduce the impact of things such as lighting and pesticide drift.
+• Manage adjacent land to reduce impacts such as lighting and pesticide drift.

 • Create new wood pasture, typically planting no more than 50 trees/ha with sufficient space for the trees to grow with open crowns.
-Plant drought-tolerant species and species with similar mycorrhiza fungi to existing species.
-Use local seed sources to create species rich grasslands.
+Plant drought-tolerant species and species with similar mycorrhizal fungi to existing species.
+Use local seed sources to create species-rich grasslands.

-• Create new wood pasture through grazing and/or active management of existing secondary woodland.
+• Create new wood pasture through grazing and active management of existing secondary woodland.

 • Restore ancient wood pasture through grazing or active management.